wooferzfg/wwrando/README.md

 ### Download

 Beta release available now, has not been fully tested yet.
 (64-bit only right now)
+KORL has no funnel, I forgot to turn it back on.
+You can sail anywhere as soon as you get the sail until I make it an option.

 https://github.com/WideBoner/betterww/releases